inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 The lines that you can see on your map which represent the location of the streets is called **spatial data**.
 Remember in JOSM there was the same division.
-The points, lines, and shapes we draw tell us **where**, but the tags, or attributes, tell us **what**.
+The points, lines and shapes we draw tell us **where**, but the tags, or attributes, tell us **what**.
 These definitions are commonly used in GIS, so it’s essential to remember them!